Azure/azureml-assets/training/model_management/components/download_model/README.md

 # Model Download Component
-This component can be used in azure machine learning pipelines to download the publicy available model.
+This component can be used in Azure Machine Learning pipelines to download the publicy available model.

 # 1. Parameters